 A few pages from a Pleasant View brochure.

-In the early 1950’s the hotel was renamed the Park View.
+In 1947, the hotel was renamed the Park View.
 A separate building with motel rooms was added in the rear of the structure.
 The new sign over the front door advertised its Cocktail Lounge.
 This was perhaps the beginning of the establishment’s transformation from a hotel to a restaurant and bar.
 While in later years, rooms were still available upstairs, the main business became the sale of alcohol.

 In the late 1950’s the hotel was renamed the Eden Roc.